decentraland/documentation/content/creator/sdk7/interactivity/raycasting.md

 - `raycastSystem.registerGlobalTargetRaycast()`: creates a raycast with a direction defined by a **global target** position.
 The `target` field expects a `Vector3` that describes a global position in the scene.
 - `raycastSystem.registerTargetEntityRaycast()`: creates a raycast with a direction defined towards a **target entity** position.
 The `targetEntity` field expects a reference to an entity, this entity's position will be used as the target of the ray.

-The following additional fields are *required* when creating a ray with any of the above methods:
+The following optional fields are available when creating a ray with any of the above methods:

 - `maxDistance`: _number_ to set the length with which this ray will be traced.
+If not set, the default is 16 meters.
 - `queryType`: _RaycastQueryType_ enum value, to define if the ray will return all hit entities or just the first.
 The following options are available:
-	- `RaycastQueryType.RQT_QUERY_ALL`: only returns the first hit entity, starting from the origin point.
+	- `RaycastQueryType.RQT_HIT_FIRST`: _(default)_ only returns the first hit entity, starting from the origin point.
-	- `RaycastQueryType.RQT_HIT_FIRST`: returns all hit entities, from the origin through to the max distance of the ray.
+	- `RaycastQueryType.RQT_QUERY_ALL`: returns all hit entities, from the origin through to the max distance of the ray.

-The following *optional* fields are also available when creating a ray with any of the above methods:

 - `originOffset`: Instead of starting the raycast from the entity's origin position, add an offset to start the query from a relative position.
 You can for example use a small offset to prevent the ray colliding against the entity's own 3D model.
+If not set, the default is `Vector3.Zero()`.
 - `collisionMask`: Only detect collisions with certain collision layers.
 Use this together with a custom collision layer, or to only detect the physics or pointer events layer.
 See [collision layers]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md#collision-layers" >}}).
-By default, all layers are detected.
+If not set, the default layer used is `ColliderLayer.CL_PHYSICS`.
 - `continuous`: If true, will keep running a raycast query on every frame.
 If false, the ray will only be used on the current frame.
-By default this value is false.
+If not set, the default is false.

+- When setting the direction with a local or glocal direction, the `direction` field defaults to `Vector3.Forward()`.
+- When setting the direction with a global target, the `GlobalTarget` field defaults to `Vector3.Zero()`.
+- When setting the direction with an entity target, the `TargetEntity` field defaults to  the scene's root entity, located at `Vector3.Zero()`.

 {{< hint warning >}}
 **📔 Note**: The `continuous` property should be used with caution, as running a raycast query on every frame can be very expensive for performance.
 When possible, use a system (or the `interval` function in the Utils library) to run raycast queries at a regular more sparse interval, see [recurrent raycasting](#recurrent-raycasting).